alywonder/awhere-ai/README.md

     ideas --> live-playgrounds
 ```

-The core ideas of the ⧊where platform are:
+The core ideas of ⧊where platform are:

-1. **Idea to Production**: The ability to go from simple idea descriptions to production-ready systems.
+1. **Idea to Production**: Ability to start from simple descriptions of ideas to production-ready systems.

    ```mermaid
    flowchart TB